gowthaman-hash/LiveAuctionWithSynchronization/README.md

 Documentation for end user:

-  There are 2 APIs and it is deployed in Deployed in AWS.
+  There are 2 APIs and it is deployed in AWS.